crack-haddock/udacity_cpp_final_project/README_SUBMISSION.md

 # Overview
 This is a game of Snake for 1, 2 or 3 players.
 I extended the core game provided in the final project skeleton repo.
-There are a few things not implemented from the point of view of a Snake game, most notably collision detection between snakes and an AI player.
+There are a few things not implemented from the point of view of a Snake game, most notably collision detection between snakes, and an AI player.
 I also wanted food to be a playable object in multiplayer.
-Did not have time for these and some other stuff, but as the point of this exercise is to satisfy the rubrics below, I've concentrated on those.
+I did not have time for these, but as the point of this exercise is to satisfy the rubrics below, I've concentrated on those.

 ## Installation
 Unchanged from Udacity skeleton.
 Please see readme.md